-If I am non-exempt, will I be compensated as straight time or overtime for working on a holiday?
+If I am non-exempt, how will I be compensated for working on a holiday?

 If a non-exempt full-time employee worked five hours on the holiday, five regular hours and three holiday hours would be paid to the employee.
 Five holiday hours would be available to use before the end of the fiscal year.